 Short sales made by the Fund involve certain risks and special considerations.
 Possible losses from short sales differ from losses that could be incurred from a purchase of a security, because losses from short sales may be unlimited, whereas losses from purchases cannot exceed the total amount invested.
-At 31 December 2010, there were trading securities sold short amounting to US\$7,349,098 (31 December 2009: US\$NiI).
-No short CFD positions were held by the Fund as at 31 December 2010.
-The short positions held as at 31 December 2009 were reset as at that date.
+At 31 December 2011, there were trading securities sold short amounting to US\$1,938,038 (31 December 2010: US\$7,349,098).
+The short CFD position held by the Fund was reset as at 31 December 2011.
+No short CFD positions were held as at 31 December 2010.